© Thomas Lenden Fotografie

 AI engineer: Michiel van Overbeek

-Biology technician: Dr. Sandrine D’Haene
+Biology technician: Sandrine D’Haene

 Interactive interface designer: Noémi Biró